thenumbernine/Tensor/README.md

 	- once we have this, why not rank-3 rank-4 etc sym or antisym ...
 I'm sure there's some math on how to calculate the unique # of vars

 - better / member names for:
-- - GetNestingForIthIndex = InnerOfIndex<> or just Inner<> even, and change Inner to LocalInner or something
 - - ExpandIthIndex = idk
 - - ExpandAllIndexes = idk